phaserjs/phaser/README.md

 * Dispatch world resize event
 * Removed ignoreGlobalUpdate because it checks exists etc in the Group update, so remove those checks from Sprite.update (same for render)
+* Investigate why tweens don't restart after the game pauses
+* Fix bug in Tween yoyo + loop combo

 V1.0.0

 * Massive refactoring across the entire codebase.
 * Removed Basic and GameObject and put Sprite on a diet.
-127 properties and methods, now down to < 30.
+127 properties and methods cut down to 32.
 * Added a new headless renderer for non-display related performance testing.
 * Added camera type to the CameraManager for future non-orthographic cameras.
 * Added Camera.destroy - now clears down the FX and unregisters itself from the CameraManager.